 While opting for this dairy, pay extra attention to the greek yogurt you buy, even though this greek yogurt falls under low glycemic food.

-Greek yogurt is available in many flavors and unflavored too, which is why one should watch out while buying dairy products.
+Greek yogurt has many flavors, so one should watch out while buying dairy products.

 The flavored ones are not suitable for diabetic patients as they contain flavors and sugars, which are a big no-no in diabetes, whereas unflavored is suitable.